-SHANGHAI - The $150 million “factory of the future” that the Swiss innovator ABB announced a year ago is becoming reality in this enormous city’s Pudong New Area.
-“We just took the first shovels and dug a hole here for a new factory,” Michael Larsson, group VP and global head of automotive manufacturing solutions for ABB Robotics, said at Dassault Systèmes’ Manufacturing in the Age of Experience event in September.
+SHANGHAI—The $150 million “factory of the future” that the Swiss innovator ABB announced nearly a year ago is becoming reality in this enormous city’s Pudong New Area.
+“We just took the first shovels and dug a hole here for a new factory,” Michael Larsson, group VP and global head of automotive manufacturing solutions for ABB Robotics, said today at Dassault Systèmes’ Manufacturing in the Age of Experience event.

 To emphasize a break from the past in factory design, he showed a video of two ballet dancers effortlessly consorting with two ABB collaborative robots (cobots).

 “Why am I showing this video?
 When we develop technology, it needs to enhance our collaboration in the industry,” Larsson said.
 “We want to make sure the technology is safe … and to increase the quality of work.
 It is all part of our sustainability effort.”

 The theme of the first day of Dassault Systèmes’ two-day event is sustainable manufacturing.
 And Larsson took pains in his keynote address on automotive manufacturing to point out that coming generations are demonstrating the sort of interest in sustainability issues—such as car sharing and autonomous vehicles—that cannot be ignored.